-Acupuncture and chiropractic benefits are included on most plans.
-Referrals are not required.
+Acupuncture and chiropractic benefits are included without referrals on most plans.

 Urgent and emergency care

 If you have a non-life-threatening illness or injury and your doctor's office is closed, you have a variety of options for getting care.
 Of course, if you think you're having a medical emergency, go to the emergency room or call 911.
 Learn more about your care options at harvardpilgrim.org/urgentcareoptions